smeevil/routjes/README.md

 =======
 ![](https://img.shields.io/hexpm/v/routjes.svg) ![](https://img.shields.io/hexpm/dt/routjes.svg) ![](https://img.shields.io/hexpm/dw/routjes.svg) ![](https://img.shields.io/github/issues/smeevil/routjes.svg) ![](https://img.shields.io/github/issues-pr/smeevil/routjes.svg)

-Routjes is an Elixir library that
+Routjes is an Elixir library that can extract Phoenix router paths and create a java/typescript module of them.

+Routjes is a Dutch / English word.
+In Dutch there is an habit of referring to normal things as small, we do this by adding 'tje' to the object.
+Coincidentally you pronounce Routjes the same as your would in English as "Route JS".

 ## Getting started